smithnaomi/Professional-Readme-Generator-/output/README.md

   To install necessary dependencies, please run the following command:
   ' ' '
-  install it all
+  Need to run accurate packages
   ' ' '

   # Usage
-  use it correctly
-  This project is using the license BSD 3-clause.
-See https://opensource.org/licenses/BSD-3-Clause for more information.
+  Insert accurate information to describe developers project This project is using the license Boost.
+See https://www.boost.org/LICENSE_1_0.txt for more information.

   ## Contributing
-  please help
+  Please reach out via email or provided github

   ## Tests
   To test, please run the following command;